 If you take medicine for depression, know that:

 - It can take a few weeks to feel better after you start taking the medicine.

 - Antidepressant medicine works best if you take it every day.

 - You may need to take the medicine for at least 6 to 12 months to get the best effect and to lower the risk of depression coming back.

 - You need to talk to your doctor about how the medicine makes you feel.
-If it is not working enough, or if it is causing any side effects, your doctor may need to change the dose or the medicine you are taking.
+If it is not working enough, if it is causing any side effects, or if it is making you feel worse or suicidal, your doctor may need to change the dose or the medicine you are taking.

 - You should not stop taking your medicine on your own.
 If the medicine does not make you feel good, talk to your doctor.
 Your doctor has to help you stop the medicine slowly.
 Stopping it suddenly could make you feel worse.

 If you are thinking about death or suicide: